AEST vs HKT Time Difference

 How to Find the Time Difference Between AEST and HKT

-3. Select a working time range on the grid: Click Select to enter selection mode, then drag across the colored timeline to highlight a meeting window in purple; you can adjust it with the left and right handles or move the whole block by dragging the center.
-For example, if you drag from 9:00 AEST to 12:00 AEST, the grid shows 7:00 HKT to 10:00 HKT, which helps confirm that an Australian morning meeting lands in Hong Kong’s early business hours and can work well for banking, sourcing, or regional management calls.
+3. Select a working time range: Click Select to enter selection mode, then drag across the colored timeline to highlight a meeting window in purple; you can drag the center to move the block or use the left and right handles to resize it.
+For example, if you drag a slot covering 9:00 AEST to 12:00 AEST, the grid shows the matching 7:00 HKT to 10:00 HKT window, helping you confirm whether an Australian morning meeting still lands inside Hong Kong office hours.

-4. Export and share the selected time: Once a time range is highlighted, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when an Australia-based team needs to send a confirmed meeting slot to Hong Kong partners so everyone receives the same appointment in their own local calendar without manually converting from 15:00 AEST = 13:00 HKT or 18:00 AEST = 16:00 HKT.
+4. Export and share the schedule: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially helpful when an Australia-based account manager needs to send a confirmed meeting time to a Hong Kong client so everyone receives the event in their own local calendar without manually converting from AEST to HKT.

 AEST vs HKT Offset Explained